masalinas/poc-k8s-deployment/README.md

-# poc-k8s-deployment
+# Description
-PoC minikube Deployments
+PoC minikube Deployments locally to be used from Internet